 Saint-Germain-des-Prés and Sevres Babylone

 Saint-Germain-des-Prés (6th arrondissement or 6ième in French) and nearby Sèvres-Babylone (7ième ) are both beautiful, historical areas that are also lively centres of Parisian life today.
 They are located in the on the southern bank of the Seine, or “Le Rive Gauche” (Left Bank) as Parisians call it.
-These area are perfect for taking part in an activity the French call “flâner”.
+These areas are perfect for taking part in an activity the French call “flâner”.
 This is the art of simply wandering, exploring and observing life without a specific purpose or destination, slowing down to pay attention to the small details, ideally over a coffee or a glass of wine!

 Stay